microsoft/TypeScript-wiki/Performance.md

 ```

 However, they also come with a cost.
-Every time an object is assigned to a `Schedule`, it has to be compared to each element of the union.
+Every time an argument is passed to `printSchedule`, it has to be compared to each element of the union.
 For a two-element union, this is trivial and inexpensive.
 However, if your union has more than a dozen elements, it can cause real problems in compilation speed.
 For instance, to eliminate redundant members from a union, the elements have to be compared pairwise, which is quadratic.